 While his surveying business flourished, he lamented that it was consuming his time and energy, that it was drawing him away from his true occupations, drawing him away from nature and literature.
 He lamented that “surveying used only his lowest talents.
 He had more important things to do for his community, he thought, than running lines and measuring angles.”
 Thoreau’s predicament is one that any businessman-writer can empathize with.

 In addition to lecturing and surveying, Thoreau was actively involved in the family business, pencil-manufacturing.
 His practical intelligence and his skill with tools made him an excellent pencil engineer.
-He did some research at Harvard Library, and discovered how the Germans were able to make good pencils.
-Every advance led to a further advance, and eventually Thoreau made considerable strides in pencil manufacturing.
+He did some research at Harvard Library, and learned how the Germans were able to make good pencils.
+Every advance led to a further advance, and eventually Thoreau made considerable strides in pencil-manufacturing.
 He once complained to Emerson that he “could think of nothing else, and even in his dreams he worked at the new machines.”39

 Sometimes a friend would accompany him on his walks.
 One of his friends said, “if you were willing to walk long and far, have wet feet for hours at a time, pull a boat all day long, and come home late at night after many miles, Thoreau would take you with him.”40